-The JAWZ High Performance blender comes in three unique variations to cover a wider range of needs and uses.
+The JAWZ blenders come in three unique variations to cover a wider range of needs and uses.
 At the high-end sits the “Precision Touch” model with its handy auto presets.
 But are these important?
 Do you need a blender with a lot of flexibility and control or do you just want a powerful basic blender?
 There are several questions to find answers to so you get the best product for yourself.

 I’ll review all of the features and also how each model differs from each other.
 Maybe you’re interested in the machine but you’re having trouble deciding which one to get.
 No worries, I’ll try to make everything clear and easy to understand.
 I’ll start by talking about the overall performance.